Helen Burns Sharp for ATM

 We want our governments to be clearer about how and why they are making decisions.
 Doing more staff reports and adopting findings to explain their reasons would go a long way towards getting rid of the perception of "sweetheart" deals.

 These examples are in the past.
-But they remind us that we need to develop some new tools that will make our government more transparent and more professional.
+But they remind us that we need to make changes to make our government more transparent and more professional.
 We can do better.

 Please see the web page on "Governance " for some ideas.